 I not only have found a passion for bees and beekeeping, but for the very meaning that beekeeping gives to my everyday life.

+A colony of bees teaches us that we aren’t in this life alone, we have (if we want to!) an entire community around us that want to support and encourage us.
 Beekeeping reminds us to do, slow down, take a look around us and take notice what it is you see.
 Really experience your environment and by doing this, hopefully this leads to a greater appreciation and/or improvement.

+Now, not everyone can/should be a beekeeper and that is completely ok!
+There are still ways that you can help and I’m here to guide you to an opportunity to be part of the amazing beek (beekeeping) world.
 I am also interested in using my knowledge and passion for change.
 We all have the opportunity to be pollinators; of ideas, of processes, and of change.
 Let’s talk more and encourage new guidelines in how our public lands are managed and how they can evolve with our environmental needs.